-- For adult and pediatric patients, swiping left or right across the touchscreen can switch screens among the normal screen, the big numeric screen, and the minitrends screen. - For neonatal patients, swiping left or right across the touchscreen can switch screens between the Targeted Goal screen, the OxyCRG screen, and the big numeric screen.
+- For adult and pediatric patients: - From the minitrends screen, swiping left or right across the touchscreen can switch screens between the normal screen, the big numeric screen, and the minitrends screen. - From the EWS screen, swiping left or right across the touchscreen can switch screens between the normal screen, the big numeric screen, and the EWS screen. - For neonatal patients, swiping left or right across the touchscreen can switch screens between the Targeted Goal screen, the OxyCRG screen, and the big numeric screen.